 You may find that you are able to keep working during cancer treatment, or you may find that you need to stop working to cope with the effects of the cancer and its treatment.

 You will probably need to take time off for appointments, treatment and follow-up.
 Your employer may be able to make reasonable adjustments to allow you to go to hospital appointments.
 You should discuss the issue of appointments with your employer at an early stage to agree how they should be dealt with.

 Talking to your employer about your need for time off will mean they can support you in the best way possible.

 Talking through your feelings can often help.
 You may wish to speak to a partner, family member or friend, a health professional involved in your care, or a trained professional not directly involved in your care, for example a counsellor.
-The Northern Health and Social Care Trust have support groups available to you to help you deal with the range of emotions of feelings you might have.
+The Northern Health and Social Care Trust has support services available to help you deal with the range of emotions and feelings you might have.

-For information about these support groups, please visit the Cancer Survivorship NI website at www.survivorship.cancerni.net or contact the NHSCT Macmillan Information and Support Service on 028 9442 4000 ext 333079 / 028 9442 4046
+For information about these support groups visit the Cancer Survivorship NI website at www.survivorship.cancerni.net or contact the NHSCT Macmillan Information and Support Service on 028 9442 4000 ext 333079 / 028 9442 4046